Metaprogramming with Metaclasses in Python

 Now let’s create a metaclass without using type() directly.
-In the following example we will be creating a metaclass MultiBases which will check if class being created have inherited from more than one base classes.
+In the following example, we will be creating a metaclass MultiBases which will check if the class being created has inherited from more than one base class.
 If so, it will raise an error.

 Traceback (most recent call last): File "<stdin>", line 2, in <module> File "<stdin>", line 8, in __new__ TypeError: Inherited multiple base classes!!!

 There are some problems which can be solved by decorators (easily) as well as by metaclasses.
-But there are few problems whose result can only be achived by metaclasses.
-For example consider a very simple problem of code repetition.
+But there are a few problems whose results can only be achieved by metaclasses.
+For example, consider a very simple problem of code repetition.

-We want to debug class methods, what we want is that whenever class method executes, it should print it’s fully qualified name before executing it’s body.
+We want to debug class methods, what we want is that whenever the class method executes, it should print its fully qualified name before executing its body.

-Very first solution that comes in our mind is using method decorators, following is the sample code –
+The very first solution that comes to our mind is using method decorators, following is the sample code –

 Full name of this method: Calc.add 5 Full name of this method: Calc.mul 10

 This solution works fine but there is one problem, what if we want to apply this method decorator to all subclasses which inherit this Calc class.
-In that case we have to separately apply method decorator to every subclass just like we did with Calc class.
+In that case, we have to separately apply the method decorator to every subclass just like we did with the Calc class.

-The problem is if we have many such subclasses, then in that case we won’t like adding decorator to each one separately.
-If we know beforehand that every subclass must have this debug property, then we should look up to metaclass based solution.
+The problem is if we have many such subclasses, then in that case we won’t like adding a decorator to each one separately.
+If we know beforehand that every subclass must have this debug property, then we should look up to the metaclass-based solution.